ojd2/elm-todo/README.md

 1. Elm (Elm is a typed and purely functional programming language that compiles to JavaScript)
 2. TypeScript (TypeScript is a strict superset of JavaScript that implements a universal type checking system)
-3. CoffeeScript (CoffeeScript is an untyped purely functional programming language that compiles to JavaScript)
+3. Clojure (Clojure is an untyped purely functional programming language that compiles to JavaScript)

 ## Load Commands